Mat Salleh Rebellion: Salleh's supporters

 This is, apparently, the only known available photograph of Mat Salleh (marked with a white "X").

+A picture of Mat Salleh's followers.

 His mixed parentage and role as a traditional local leader which he had inherited from his father contributed to his significant Bajau and Suluk following.
 Also, his marriage to Dayang Bandang, who was related to the ruling family in Sulu helped him win more supporters.

 However, his wide support not only came from his family affiliations and connections.
 He was also able to garner supporters from Dusun communities spread over a sizeable area in North Borneo and had the Tagahas communities as allies, among others.
 He was skilled at connecting with and uniting other communities, making him a great personage among the multi-ethnic indigenous people.
 For example, some accounts claim that he used and married various symbols of authority and mysticism that the different communities could relate with to attest to his leadership position and military prowess.

 The large areas where his support came from proved instrumental in ensuring the initial success of his revolt as these areas were available to provide power bases, supplies and construction of forts.
 This also implied that he and his army had ample mobility between forts and bases, which explains their repeated evasion of the company's troops.
 From 1895 to 1897, he had at his disposal at least six forts which were well-prepared with resources and manpower that he could mobilise at short notice.

 The forts that his followers built were reportedly well designed and constructed.

 "most extraordinary place and without the guns [the company's seven pounders] would have been absolutely impregnable.
 The buildings covered three sides of a square, the fourth side being closed by a stone wall.
 The whole square was 22 yards by 20 and the fact that over 200 shell burst inside will give some idea of its strength, the enemy still remaining in possession.
 The walls of the building were of stone, 8 feet thick with numerous large bamboos built into them for loopholes.
-The whole fort was surrounded with three bamboo fences… and the ground between was simply covered with 'sudah' (bamboo spikes)… on the inside of the square the loopholes were also very cunningly arranged to repel internal attack.
+The whole fort was surrounded with three bamboo fences... and the ground between was simply covered with 'sudah' (bamboo spikes)... on the inside of the square the loopholes were also very cunningly arranged to repel internal attack.
 There was neither exit nor entrance to the buildings and had an attacking force, no matter how strong, succeeded in reaching the middle of the square they would have been no nearer capturing the place than if they had stayed away, and they would have been shot down ... without the possibility of returning fire."